enternal-hoge/consul-fabio-integration/README.md

 ## WEB UI

-Consul and Fabio provice WEB UI Consule.
+Consul and Fabio provide WEB UI Consule.
 It is enable to confirm registerd services and added routing.

 ### Consul